eulersson/dotfiles/CHEATSHEET.md

 <https://vi.stackexchange.com/a/6694>

 #### Project-Wide Search and Replace

+Use either LazyVim's `Space s r` or the option below.

 `Space /` (live grep with args), type the regex, then open results as a quick list `⌃ + q`, then run `:cdo s/this/that/gIc` (which runs the search and